1. Who we are

 - Our processors and infrastructure providers acting on our written instructions and bound by data-processing agreements: Supabase (authenticated database and authentication; EU region) and Vercel (hosting, content delivery and edge routing).

-- Third-party data sources we query on the server side to populate sponsor and job data (including the GOV.UK register and our LinkedIn-jobs data provider).
+- Third-party data sources we query on the server side to populate sponsor and job data (the GOV.UK sponsor register and the applicant tracking systems used by individual employers).
 These queries are made by our servers and do not include your account identifier, email address or profile data.

 - Professional advisers (lawyers, accountants, auditors, insurers) when we need their advice and where they are bound by professional confidentiality.